REST AND SLEEP ARE ESSENTIAL FOR HEALTH

 How much sleep is best.
 Most people need 8 to 10 hours of sleep daily for optimum health.
-However, it is best to break this up into two 4 hour periods.
+However, it is best to break this up into two four-hour periods.
 These are sleep cycles.

 An easy way to do this is to get up once during the night and walk around for 10 minutes.
 Then go back to sleep.
 I realize many people do not like this idea, but it is best.
 If you get up anyway in the middle of the night, do not resent it, as it is best.

-The reason is that when one sleeps for more than about 4 hours at a time, the brain goes into a deeper sleep cycle.
-This is good for healing, but is a very yin condition in macrobiotic terms that slows development.
-This may sound unusual, but is important.
+The reason is that when one sleeps for more than about four hours at a time, the brain goes into a deeper sleep cycle.
+This is good for healing, but is a more yin condition in macrobiotic terms that slows development.
 For details about development, read Introduction To Development on this site.

 When you awaken at night, rub your feet and twist your spine in bed.
 Then get up, go to the bathroom, have a little water, perhaps, and then go back to bed after 10 minutes.

-I do not recommend staying in bed much longer than 10 hours at a time.
-This can have a detrimental effect on some people.
+We do not recommend staying in bed much longer than 10 hours at a time because this can have a detrimental effect on some people.
 It is often best to get up, even if you need more sleep.
 Take a nap or two later in the day, as needed.